kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 * Treat errors as first class citizens

 ' Not just exceptions.
 Any errors, for example validation messages as well

 ---

+### Problems with the Imperative approach

+    [lang=csharp]
+    public string UpdateAndSend(string input)
+    {
+        if (string.IsNullOrWhitespace(input))
+            return "empty input"; // Or should we throw an Exception?

+        try {
+            var updatedUser = UpdateUserInDatabase(input);
+            return ConvertToJson(updatedUser);
+        }
+        catch (DatabaseException e) {
+            return "Problem updating user in DB"; // Or should we rethrow?
+        }

+        return "Failed to update and send"; // Or should we throw an Exception?
+    }

+' There's no unifying way to handle errors
+' Sometimes it uses try catch, other times simple conditional statements ' Should we throw exceptions, or should we return different failure messages ' Forces caller to handle each failure case individually

+---